mmaxirod8/ESP32-BlueJammer/README.md

 ### 5. ⛓️‍💥 Connections

-- First, you must verify the number of pins and the model of our boards (ESP32 and nrf24L01)
+- First, you must verify the number of pins and the model of the boards (ESP32 and nrf24L01)
 - The following images describe the pinmap of the most common ESP32 boards:
    - *ESP32-WROOM-32 (38 Pins)*
      <p align="center">